conmaro/conmaro.github.io/_pages/teaching.md

 - Group Theory and Applications
 - Linear Algebra for Science

-I also tutored for Junior Mathematical Enrichment:
-- advanced mathematics classes for secondary school students
+I also tutored for Junior Mathematical Enrichment which consists of advanced mathematics classes for secondary school students